 Ben’s Movie Pick: The Lego Movie 2: The Second Part – There’s a whole lot to love about The Lego Movie 2: The Second Part.
 It has multiple, distinct, crazy worlds, witty humor, a lovable cast of returning and new goofball characters, a super catchy soundtrack (especially the song that drops with the credits), and top notch voice acting from a wide range of comedic actors.
 There’s also a surprisingly powerful message about masculinity that doubles as a not-so-subtle jab at all the grim and dark reboots, remakes, and sequels Hollywood has been churning out.
 Everything was awesome in the first Lego Movie, but it’s even better the second time around.

 Ben’s Movie Pick: Nausicaä of the Valley of the Wind – Despite being set in a dangerous, post-apocalyptic world, Nausicaä of the Valley of the Wind is filled to the brim with hope.
-The titular heroine and her bond with nature allows for more than a few touching moments to arise in surprisingly unexpected places, and the effect she has on those around her is as believable as it is powerful.
-While it technically isn’t a Studio Ghibli film, it’s easy to see why it’s often cited as one.
+The titular heroine and her bond with nature allows for more than a few touching moments to arise in unexpected places, and the effect she has on those around her is as believable as it is powerful.
+While it technically isn’t a Studio Ghibli film, it’s easy to see why it’s often thought of as one.
 Nausicaä of the Valley of the Wind is a beautifully animated, wondrous, and touching film that has inspired generations of artists, animators, and filmmakers in the decades since its release.

 Lauren’s TV Pick: Locke & Key – After watching the premiere episode of Locke & Key back when it was first released by Netflix, I decided it would be better to wait to move on in the season until after I finished the run of comics – as much as I hate spoilers, I’ve always been very pro read the source material first when it comes to adaptations, whereas moving in “reverse,” from the adaptation to the original book, tends to be a struggle (made that mistake with the first Song of Ice and Fire book post season 1 of Game of Thrones and boy was that a slog considering how faithful the show was to that rather lengthy book).
 Long story short, it turns out the wait was completely unnecessary because the show branches out on its own just far enough to take the concepts and certain character beats and plot points of the comics and mold them into something new.
 And something pretty good.
 Admittedly, the horror fan in me wishes that it had stuck a little closer to the darker, more horrifying aspects of Joe Hill and Gabriel Rodriguez’s original creation, and the season finale is honestly pretty unsatisfying in how weakly it bookends the story so far, but that’s just because it’s already looking towards the next season.
 So if you haven’t done so already yourself, be sure to go back and read the comics while we wait to see where the show’s story goes from here.